USEPA/BMDS-UI/docs/source/deployment.md

 For configurable parameters, we use environment variables which are loaded in the application configuration at runtime.
 See the example [configuration file](https://github.com/USEPA/bmds-online-private/blob/main/compose/example.env) for a complete example.
 Many variables directly map to settings which are commonly used in django; refer to django documentation for these settings.
 Additional details on application-specific variables are described below:

 - `SESSION_DURATION` [int, default 28800 seconds or 8 hours].
 The length of a user-session.
 After this duration is exceeded, the user must login for a new session.
-- `AUTH_PROVIDERS` [pipe-separated str of bmds_server.constants.AuthProvider, default "django"].
+- `AUTH_PROVIDERS` [pipe-separated str of bmds_ui.constants.AuthProvider, default "django"].
 A list of providers which can be used for authentication.
 One or more providers can be used and pipe separated.
-    - The "django" authentication provider means accounts can be created in bmds_server and passwords are managed in bmds_server
+    - The "django" authentication provider means accounts can be created in bmds_ui and passwords are managed in bmds_ui
     - The "external" authentication provider assumes an upstream server handles authentication and returns appropriate user metadata for integration via ``/user/login/wam/``.
-If used, ``bmds_server.analysis.views.ExternalAuth.get_user_metadata`` requires a custom implementation.
+If used, ``bmds_ui.analysis.views.ExternalAuth.get_user_metadata`` requires a custom implementation.
 - `LOGOUT_REDIRECT` [str, optional].
 URL to redirect to after logout.
 Defaults to homepage; this may need to be modified with some authentication providers.
 - `INCLUDE_ADMIN` [True/False, default True].
 If true, the admin is included in the deployment.
 If false, it's not included.
 In some deployments, the admin may be deployed separately with additional security.